 - These can be issued no sooner than 10 days before travel.
 Each AHC may be valid for up to 4 months for onward travel within the EU and/or for re-entry to GB provided the Rabies vaccination date does not expire within this period.
-Any additional Rabies vaccinations that are given while abroad need to be administered by a government certified official veterinarian (OV).
+Any additional Rabies vaccinations given while abroad must be administered by a government certified official veterinarian (OV).

 - Travel must be through a designated point of entry where documents will be checked.

 - Tapeworm treatment will be required for dogs only and the timing will differ depending on which country you are travelling to with your pet.

 - If travel is directly from the GB to Finland, Northern Ireland, Republic of Ireland, Malta or Norway, this must be administered by a vet 1-5 days (between 24 and 120 hours) before travel and recorded in the certificate.
 No additional tapeworm treatment will be required for re-entry to the UK provided there has not been travel to any other countries.

 - If travel is to/from any other country, this must be administered by a vet 1-5 days (between 24 and 120 hours) before re-entry to the UK and recorded in the AHC.
 DEFRA also recommends a second treatment be given within 28 days of returning.

 - Tick treatment is no longer mandatory for any species but is strongly advised by us at Forest Vets, both when here in the UK and also while travelling abroad.

 Please remember that you are responsible for ensuring your pet from Essex meets the rules for travelling.